-Dry the plant material in a food dehydrator, on a drying screen, hanging them on a rack.
+Dry the plant material in a food dehydrator, or on a drying rack.

 As a last resort, and only if you really need the herbs in a very short time, you can use the oven on very low-heat.
 If you’re using the oven method, make sure to keep the oven door open a little to let the water vapor escape.
 Please, be aware that this method destroys some of the herb’s properties.